 CREDENTIAL STATUS OF TEACHERS: Teachers who lack full credentials are working under the terms of an emergency permit, an internship credential, or a waiver.
 They should be working toward their credential, and they are allowed to teach in the meantime only if the school board approves.
-None of our teachers was working without full credentials.
+About three percent of our teachers were working without full credentials.

 More facts about our teachers, called for by the Williams legislation of 2004, are available on our Accountability Web page, which is accessible from our district Web site.
-You will find specific facts about misassigned teachers and teacher vacancies in the 2011-2012 school year.
+You will find specific facts about misassigned teachers and teacher vacancies in the 2012-2013 school year.